OrdnanceSurvey/openspace-ios-sdk/README.md

 ### Displaying a map

-After completing the above steps to download and import the OSMap.framework, the minimum required to display a map using the ordnancesurvey-ios-sdk is as follows:
+After completing the above steps to download and import the OSMap.framework, the minimum required to display a map using the openspace-ios-sdk is as follows:

-- Instatiate an `OSMapView` in a `UIView`
+- Initiate an `OSMapView` in a `UIView`
-- Create atleast one tile source and add to `OSMapView` instance
+- Create at least one tile source and add to `OSMapView` instance

 ```objective-c
 //In your ViewController.m